VideoMem/mql-lpclient-latest/README.md

 It can be used as a more robust approach to plain socket interfacing/communication in MetaTrader platform.

+Servers/Workers should REP type, as in standard synchronous REQ/REP.

 ## Installation

 Copy the contents of Libraries and Include folder into MetaTrader's data folder